 - “Asus Laptops reviews”

 Transactional keywords help users find places to buy the solution they chose.
 These keywords often include words like “buy," “cheap," “coupon," “discount,” or “price."
 They're also likely to include brand names, since the users knows what they want to purchase.

 - “Buy Fintie iPad Cover Chicago”

-Finally, customers looking to contact a specific business they’ve selected.
-For this purpose, they might use what’s known as navigational keywords – ones that include just a brand or a company’s name.
+Finally, customers might be looking to contact a specific business they’ve selected.
+For this purpose, they use what’s known as navigational keywords – ones that include just a brand or a company’s name.

-Let’s now turn all this information into practice and look how a person’s search queries would change as they progress through the buying cycle.
+Let’s turn this information into practice and look at how a potential customer may change their query as they progress through the buying cycle.